mikowl/jekyllv3-mikowl/_posts/2019-02-20-installing-jekyll-3-on-macos.markdown

 I ran into a few snags trying to install Jekyll 3.8.5 on macOS Mojave so I thought I'd document what ended up working in case anyone else is running into the same issues.

-### Make sure you have rbenv installed
+### Use rbenv

-You'll most likely run into some permission issues if you're using the ruby version Mojave ships with in `/Library/Ruby/Gems/2.3.0/`.
+You might run into some permission issues if you're using the ruby version Mojave ships with in `/Library/Ruby/Gems/2.3.0/`.
+We want to avoid using sudo, plus rbenv makes it really easy to install and switch between versions of ruby.

 **Install rbenv with homebrew**